LLM-based Zero-shot Triple Extraction for Automated Ontology Generation from Software Engineering Standards: Experiments and Preliminary Results

 \subsection{Key Findings}

-(1) Recall is highest on \textit{Gold-Long} and lowest on \textit{Gold-Short}, confirming the \textit{recall-stress} hypothesis for dense gold sets.
-The \textit{Gold-Long} gold is a compact backbone, and it eases recall (fewer gold edges), but any extra predicted edges not in the backbone are counted as false positives, lowering precision.\\ (2) \textit{Pred-LLM} often yields higher precision than OpenIE across $\tau$, and only when $\tau\!>\!0.5$, the recall gap narrows, which makes sense as \textit{Pred-LLM}'s result has a much smaller number than \textit{Pred-openIE}'s result ($42$ vs.\ $74$ under Gold-Short) and spurious/duplicate triples from OpenIE are filtered.\\ (3) It is observed that starting from $\tau \approx$0.6, the matching of the triples is highly trustworthy.
-This is an interesting finding.
-Further work will investigate the optimal $\tau$ value as the most effective indicator for this type of study.\\ (5 )A 7B open-source LLM is already \textit{competitive} with OpenIE—\textit{higher precision} on both nodes and triples, and \textit{comparable recall} on stricter gold sets (when $\tau\!>\!0.5$)—while recall on \textit{Gold-Short} remains the main headroom to be improved. \\ (6) Triple matching is strictly harder than node matching: errors in any of head/relation/tail cause a miss, so generally both precision and recall drop at the triple level (error compounding).
+(1) Recall is highest on \textit{Ref-Long} and lowest on \textit{Ref-Short}, confirming the \textit{recall-stress} hypothesis for dense reference sets.
+The \textit{Ref-Long} is a compact backbone, and it eases recall (fewer edges), but any extra predicted edges not in the backbone are counted as false positives, lowering precision.\\ (2) \textit{Pred-LLM} often yields higher precision than OpenIE across $\tau$, and only when $\tau\!>\!0.5$, the recall gap narrows, which makes sense as \textit{Pred-LLM}'s result has a much smaller number than \textit{Pred-openIE}'s result ($42$ vs.\ $74$ under Ref-Short) and spurious/duplicate triples from OpenIE are filtered.\\ (3) An additional observation from the experimental checks is that when $\tau$ reaches around 0.6, the triples generally stabilize and become reliable.
+The supporting evidence could not be included in this short paper, but this preliminary finding motivates further investigation of the optimal $\tau$ value as the key indicator for this type of study.\\ (4 )A 7B open-source LLM is already \textit{competitive} with OpenIE—\textit{higher precision} on both nodes and triples, and \textit{comparable recall} on stricter reference sets (when $\tau\!>\!0.5$)—while recall on \textit{Ref-Short} remains the main headroom to be improved. \\ (5) Triple matching is strictly harder than node matching: errors in any of head/relation/tail cause a miss, so generally both precision and recall drop at the triple level.